AuxQuatreCoinsDeParis/aux-quatre-coins-de-paris.fr/README.md

 Changes the path of the current page

 ### bottomButtons
-Set to true, show the buttons on the bottom of end pages
+Set to `true`, show the buttons on the bottom of end pages

 ## todo: